 For a hearty dinner after a long day surfing, head to Mama’s Grill.
 The open-air BBQ is an institution in General Luna.
 Here, you will find any grilled meat dish you can think of, as well as some tasty vegetarian options.

 CEV Ceviche and Kinilaw offers excellent Philippino food, as well as plenty of international fast food options.
 You can enjoy a relaxed lunch here with a delicious meal and refreshing lemonade.

 Other Activities in Siargao

 There is so much more to do than just surfing Siargao.
 The island has some incredible sights, and as it only takes an hour to get from one side to the other, you can easily see it all in one trip.

 And no need to stay in Siargao, you can visit the neighboring islands on an island hopping tour.
-Most hotels offer island hopping as an add-on to your package so you can organise it with them directly.
+Most hotels offer island hopping as an add-on to your package so you can organize it with them directly.
 Or, if you prefer, you can book a tour with one of the local excursion companies around General Luna.
 Typically, on the tour you’ll visit three islands; Naked island, Daku island & Guyam island.
-Prices vary depending on the hotel, but Kermit Surf Resort offers this excursion for 1000php ($20) per person including all transportation, drinks and an island style beach BBQ.
+Prices vary depending on the hotel, but Kermit Surf Resort offers this excursion for 1000php ($20) per person including all transportation, drinks, and an island-style beach BBQ.

 Enjoyed our Complete Guide to Surfing Siargao?
 Take a look at our other Surf Travel Guides here.